htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 ### What We Completed
 1. Brainstormed six software startup ideas addressing common user problems.
-2. Evaluated each idea using the NUF (New, Useful, Feasible) scoring framework.
+2. Evaluated each idea using the NUF (New, Useful, Feasible) framework.
 3. Compared the scores to identify the most suitable project for the semester.
 4. Updated the GitHub repository and added a new collaborator for team development.